 In contrast, the Baremetrics homepage begins by touting exactly what the application does:

 “SaaS Analytics for Stripe.”
 You either need them or you don’t.
 If you do need them, you’ll like the first stated feature of the application, “One click and you get dozens of valuable metrics from your Stripe account.”
-The focus here is on the “one click,” a pretty compelling application feature since most people who are running SaaS businesses are manually copying data into a spreadsheet from Stripe in order to calculate a variety of metrics.
+The focus here is on the “one-click,” a pretty compelling application feature since most people who are running SaaS businesses are manually copying data into a spreadsheet from Stripe to calculate a variety of metrics.

 Use Cases Strategy

 For some products, highlighting a specific use case can be effective.
 For Freckle, an online time tracker, the marketing site begins with a quote from a customer describing a pain point:

 “Our biggest issue was people forgot to track their time.”
 This puts a particular pain point at the forefront of the marketing strategy.
 I don’t have this pain point, so I immediately make a mental decision that this product isn’t for me.
 However, if I was running an agency with a handful of employees, and had a hard time getting an accurate account of hours that everyone was putting into a project so I could bill accordingly, this would speak very loudly to me, and I’d be getting ready to pull out my wallet.

 This approach has the tradeoff of turning away anyone that doesn’t have that exact need, but the strength of not only appealing immediately to those with the pain point but also planting a seed of trust, since the makers of this app seem to get where I’m coming from.